 Online Shopping Presents Variety of Offers for Ill-Intentioned RaaS Buyers

 Thanks to the great success threat actors are having, more ransomware groups are emerging.
 Would-be users have a wide selection of ransomware packages for sale on the dark web’s black market.
-It’s a lot like buying software the regular way, complete with add-ons, support and payment plans, except the purchase is for a criminal product for criminal purpose.
+It’s a lot like buying software the regular way, complete with add-ons, support, and payment plans, except the purchase is for a criminal product for criminal purposes.

 One such package is called Ranion, with monthly and yearly payment subscriptions.
 One of their ads looks like this:

 Figure 1: Ranion ransomware ad on the dark web*